CATEGORIES

 Once your data has been identified and policies defined, they must be implemented using the authentication and authorization mechanisms in the software you are using to access the data.

-Data access control types and definitions
+Data access control and zero trust

 The type of access control that you implement for your business will depend on your organizational structure and the policies you wish to implement, as well as the types of data access control available in the software you are using to access your data.
 This may factor into the decisions you make when choosing those tools.